 Definitions:

-See "Creation of Copyrighted Materials Policy" for applicable definitions (link to policy when loaded into epolicy handbook).
+See "Creation of Copyrighted Materials Policy" for applicable definitions.

 Policy Procedures: Use of Copyrighted Material

 Securing Permission for the Use of Copyrighted Materials.
-Outside of Fair Use, other applicable statutory exception, or license agreement, users who wish to use a copyrighted work as a part of the creation of scholarly, instructional, or work-related media must either obtain written permission from the copyright owner of such work, or obtain an appropriate license that would permit the desired use.
+Outside of Fair Use, other applicable statutory exception, or license agreement, anyone who wishes to use a copyrighted work as a part of the creation of scholarly, instructional, or work-related media must either obtain written permission from the copyright owner of such work, or obtain an appropriate license that permits the desired use.
 Such licensed use may require a fee or a royalty.
 Authorization by the copyright holder for permission of use must be given in writing, and retained in the user's records.

 Using Copyrighted Materials Under Statutory Exceptions.
 The Copyright Law permits limited use of copyrighted materials under certain circumstances.
 These circumstances can be found in the following sections: